ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 * Vérifier que les positions/tag sont bien gérées (en particulier sur les alternatives)
 * Tell me where the DuPont company is located.
 Name the Ranger who was always after Yogi Bear.
 * How do you solve "Rubik's Cube"? > en quoi est transformé how
-* autres auxiliaire (have) : What dictator has the nickname "El Maximo"
+* autres auxiliaire (have) : What dictator has the nickname "El Maximo" / What plant has the largest seed?
 * Who was the leader of the Branch Davidian Cult confronted by the FBI in Waco, Texas in 1993?    >> gros sujet
 * Who Clinton defeated?                                                                           >> prq nounification échoue ? non lemmatizé ?
 * __How many__ : opérateur de comptage